-Any project with an entitlement application in the table below that was deemed complete prior to the effective date of this Zoning Code (Chapter 1A) may continue to use the zoning that was in effect at the time of application, provided that approvals are granted and used within the time limits established in Sec.
+Any project for which an entitlement application, outlined in the table below, that was deemed complete prior to the effective date of this Chapter on the project's lot, at the applicant's option, may continue to use the zoning that was in effect at the time of application and the provisions of LAMC Chapter 1.
+(General Provisions and Zoning), provided that approvals are granted and are effectuated and utilized within the time limits established in Sec.
 13A.2.7.
 (Scope of Decision).
-The project will be subject to any subsequent amendments to LAMC Chapter 1.
-(General Provisions and Zoning) unless the application has been vested (Sec.
-1.4.5.).
+However, the project will be subject to any subsequent amendments to LAMC Chapter 1.
+(General Provisions and Zoning) unless the application has been vested.

-SUCCESSIONAL RIGHTS REFERENCE TABLE

-Entitlement Reference
+Planning Entitlement Section

 General Plan Adoption/Amendment Sec.
 13B.1.1.

 Specific Plan Adoption/Amendment Sec.
 13B.1.2.

 Zone Change Sec.
 13B.1.4.

 Class 3 Conditional Use Permit Sec.
 13B.2.3.

 Project Review Sec.
 13B.2.4.

 Tentative Tract Map Sec.
 13B.7.3.

 Final Tract Map Sec.
 13B.7.4.

 Preliminary Parcel Map Sec.
 13B.7.5.

 Final Parcel Map Sec.
 13B.7.5.

-Project Compliance Sec.
-13B.4.2.

-Project Compliance (Design Review Board) Sec.
-13B.4.3.

-Project Adjustment Sec.
-13B.4.4.

-Project Exception Sec.
-13B.4.5.

-Certificate of Appropriateness (Construction, Addition, Modification, or Reconstruction) Sec.
+Certificate of Appropriateness (Construction, Addition, Alteration, or Reconstruction) Sec.
 13B.8.5.

 Certificate of Appropriateness (Demolition, Removal, or Relocation) Sec 13B.8.6.

 Certificate of Compatibility for Non-Contributing Elements Sec.
 13B.8.7.

 Coastal Development Permit (Pre-Certification) Sec.
 13B.9.1.

 Coastal Development Permit (Post-Certification) Sec.
 13B.9.2.